abuehl/docs/no-implicit-import.md

 ...
 ```

-The semantic of this would be an internal partition that doens't have a name
+This would be an internal partition that doens't have a name (an anoymous
-(an anoymous partition).
+partition).

-Basically this would add a kludge to the standard, on top of another kludge.
+Basically this would add a kludge to the standard, on top of a kludge.

-Let's face it: The canonical means to produce implementation files of Modules
+Let's face it: The true canonical means to produce implementation files for
-is to use the "module" keyword followed by the name of the module (TU #1).
+modules is to use the `"module"` keyword ,followed by the name of the module
+(TU `#1`).

-We may say that this problem is too small to be of a concern.
+We may say that this problem is too small to be of concern.

-But this problem reveals a fundamental flaw in the current design of modules.
+But this problem reveals a fundamental flaw in the current design of modules:
-The semantic of translation unit #1 bundles two things together:
+The current semantic of translation unit `#1` bundles two things together:

 1. Signaling an implementation unit of a module
-2. Importing the interface of module
+2. Importing the interface of the module

-For module interfaces which don't use partitions, this presents no poblem.
+For module interfaces which don't use partitions, this is not a poblem.
 But
-it does for interfaces which are aggregates of partitions.
+it is a problem for interfaces which are aggregates of partitions.

 The convenience of implicitly getting the declarations from the interface
 turns into an significant inconvience if the interface is an aggregate
 of partitions.

-We might say that partitions are only a marginal use case and this
+We might say that partitions are only a marginal use case and these
-inconvenience doesn't need to be fixed.
+"inconveniences" do not need to be fixesd.
 But partitions are an integral
-part of modules in the standard and they do serve a purpose.
+part of modules in the standard and they do serve an important purpose.

+## Conclusion

-The correct fix for this to attack the root problem and stop implicitly importing
+The correct fix for this is to attack the root problem and *stop implicitly
-the interface of module implementation units.
+importing the interface* of module implementation units.

 Adding yet another kind of partition is the wrong way to solve it.